qbeyond/terraform-azurerm-archetype-lib/CONTRIBUTING.md

 ## Writing Policies

-When writing policies, include an `Effect` parameter.
+When writing policies, include an `Effect` parameter to allow the user to choose the effect as needed without the need for another policy definition.

 ```json
 //...